Clay-Ferguson/coral/README.md

 ### 🔍 Search
 **Available:** On folders and empty space (searches current directory)

-Recursively searches for text content within all files in a folder, including inside PDF files.
+Recursively searches for text content within all files in a folder, including inside PDF files, **plus** searches for matching filenames and folder names.
 Results are saved to a timestamped markdown file and opened in VS Code with clickable file links.

 **Three Search Modes:**